 David Craig is a media and entertainment professor, scholar, producer, and activist.
 As a clinical assistant professor at USC’s Annenberg School for Communications and Journalism, Craig manages the media and entertainment track in the Master in Communications Management Program.
 His courses synthesize theory and practice, production and management, within the global and U.S. media industries, including traditional film and television as well as digital and social media.
+He is the author of the forthcoming Social Media Entertainment: The New Industry at the Intersection of Hollywood and Silicon Valley (NYU Press).
 Craig is also a Hollywood film and television producer and programming executive.
 During his tenure at A&E Networks, he supervised more than 30 movies, mini-series and drama series, and received Emmy Award nominations for producing Napoleon and Ike: Countdown to D-Day, and Flight 93.
 Craig received a doctorate in education from UCLA, a master’s degree in cinema studies from NYU, and a bachelor’s degree in communications from the University of North Carolina-Chapel Hill.

 How social media stars are fighting for the left